rcardin/kactor/README.md

 One of the most famous implementation of the actor model is [Akka](https://akka.io/), a toolkit and runtime for building highly concurrent, distributed, and fault-tolerant event-driven applications on the JVM.
 Akka is based on concurrency built directly on top of thread.

-In Kotlin, we have coroutines, which are a form of lightweight threads.
+In Kotlin, we have **coroutines**, which are a form of lightweight threads.
 Coroutines are a great fit for the actor model, because they are cheap to create, and they can be suspended and resumed at any time.
 In this project, we will implement the actor model using coroutines.
+In detail, we will implement something strictly inspired to the API offered by the [Akka Typed library](https://doc.akka.io/docs/akka/current/typed/index.html).

+\[I know that in the `kotlinx-coroutines-core`library there is a coroutine builder called `actor<T>` that uses `Channel`s to build a representation of an actor.
+However, I need to learn coroutines.
+So, why don't we reimplement an actor model from scratch? 😜\]